The application cycle is currently closed and will re-open in the Spring 2025.

 Budget Guidelines

 Project budgets may request up to $15,000 in direct costs to support any activity that directly relates to the successful conduct of the project.
 There are no indirect costs paid on CRE2 Grants.
 Budget items may include support for data entry, interviews, data acquisition, access to restricted-use data, travel costs related to data collection or meetings with collaborators, space rental, salary compensation or contribution to research accounts (salary and compensation should be kept to less than 20% of the award amount), artist stipends, creative materials, curatorial support, editing, and graduate and undergraduate research assistance.
 The Center will not pay for computer equipment when that computing can reasonably be accomplished with the existing equipment on campus.
-Unspent funding at the end of the project period will revert to the CRE2 Grant pool unless a request for a time extension is submitted and the CRE2 Co-Directors approve the request.
+Unspent funding at the end of the project period will revert to the CRE2 Grant pool unless a request for a time extension is submitted and the CRE2 Leadership Team approve the request.
 Budget Rationales should include outside resources (if any) that will be used to achieve the aims of the project.

 Review and Selection